elastos/Elastos.Hive.Node/README.md

 ```
 cp .env.example .env
 ```
-- Modify .env file with your own values
+- Modify .env file with your own values.
+Please note that "172.17.0.1" means "localhost" but lets us access it from inside docker container as well as it's a docker dedicated localhost IP
 - [OPTIONAL]: If you want to remove previous mongodb data and start fresh, remove the mongodb directory
 ```
 rm -rf .mongodb-data